 (a) A licensed occupational therapist or licensed

-occupational therapy assistant may consult with, educate, evaluate, and monitor
+occupational therapy assistant may evaluate, initiate, and provide occupational therapy services and consult with, educate, evaluate, and monitor

-services for individuals, groups, and populations concerning occupational therapy needs.
-Except as indicated in subsections (b) and (c) of this Section, implementation
+services for individuals, groups, and populations concerning occupational therapy needs without a referral.

 (c) Referral from a physician or other health care provider is not required for evaluation or intervention for children and youths if an occupational therapist or occupational therapy assistant provides services in a school-based or educational environment, including the child's home.